estruyf/blog-content/content/posts/2025-09-30-building-github-actions-artifacts-dashboard-with-spark-and-copilot.md

 - **Artefact Delete**: Ability to delete individual or multiple artifacts directly from the dashboard
 - **Cleanup Tool**: Bulk selection and deletion of old artifacts

-## Enter GitHub Spark: The perfect tool for the job
+## Enter GitHub Spark: the perfect tool for the job

 [GitHub Spark](https://github.com/spark) is GitHub's AI-powered tool for creating personalized micro apps.
 It's perfect for this use case because: